 Each DTA office has a Domestic Violence Specialist assigned to it.
 You can ask to see the Domestic Violence Specialist to help you develop a safety plan, help you get documents like birth certificates or court records, or locate services for your family.

-The Domestic Violence Specialist will also help you fill out forms to request a waiver of TAFDC rules because of domestic violence, see How do you qualify for an exemption as a pregnant woman?, or a waiver of the family cap rule.
-See What is the "family cap date"?.
+The Domestic Violence Specialist will also help you fill out forms to request a waiver of TAFDC rules because of domestic violence.
+See Can you get a waiver or good cause exception to welfare rules because of domestic violence?

 The Domestic Violence Specialist can also help you verify good cause for not cooperating with child support enforcement or can help you seek child support safely.
-See Does DTA need information on the child’s other parent?
+See Do you have to tell DTA anything about your child’s other parent?

-For more information and phone numbers for Domestic Violence Specialists, ask DTA for DTA’s domestic violence brochure, or go to Help for Victims of Domestic Violence on Public Assistance.
+For more information and phone numbers for Domestic Violence Specialists, ask DTA for DTA’s domestic violence brochure, or go to DTA’s Domestic Violence brochure.
 The brochure is available in seven languages.

-If a DTA staff person thinks that your child has been abused or neglected, DTA may file a report with the Department of Children and Families.
-Consult an advocate if you are worried that DTA will file an abuse or neglect report.
+- If a DTA staff person thinks that your child has been abused or neglected, DTA may file a report with the Department of Children and Families.
+Contact your local legal services program, Appendix D: Massachusetts Legal Services Offices, if you are worried DTA will file an abuse or neglect report.